Constant mean curvature, flux conservation, and symmetry: Preliminaries

 \subsection{Symmetry.}

 Our work here is vacuous unless the ambient space $\,N\,$ has non-trivial Killing fields.

 Write $\,\gn\,$ and $\,\lgn\,$ respectively for the isometry group of $\,N\,$ and its Lie algebra.
-Identify $\,\lgn\,$ with the linear space of Killing fields on $N$ in the usual way, associating each $\,Y\in\lgn\,$ with the Killing field (also called $\,Y$) we get by differentiating the flow that sends $\,p\in N\,$ along the path $\,t\mapsto\exp(tY)\,p\,$.
-We write $\,Y_{p}\,$ for the value of $\,Y\,$ at $\,p\,$.
+Identify $\,\lgn\,$ with the linear space of Killing fields on $N$ in the usual way, associating each $\,Y\in\lgn\,$ with the Killing field (also called $\,Y$) we get by differentiating the flow that sends $\,p\in N\,$ along the path $\,t\mapsto\exp(tY)\,p$.
+We write $\,Y_{p}\,$ for the value of $\,Y\,$ at $\,p$.

-One often studies \cmc\ hypersurfaces (like surfaces of revolution and twizzlers in $\R^{3}$) in relation to the action of a closed, connected subgroup $\,\gs\subset\gn\,$.
-Though it complicates our exposition to some extent, the presence of such a subgroup $\,\gs\,$---like that of the density function $\,e^{\mu}\,$---allows an interesting increase in generality.
-Our results generalize those of \cite{kks} even when $\,\mu\equiv 0\,$ and $\,\gs\,$ is the full isometry group of $\,N\,$, however, and readers may want to keep that in mind.
+One often studies \cmc\ hypersurfaces (like surfaces of revolution and twizzlers in $\R^{3}$) in relation to the action of a closed, connected subgroup $\,\gs\subset\gn$.
+Though it complicates our exposition to some extent, the presence of such a subgroup $\,\gs\,$---like that of the density function $\,e^{\mu}\,$---lets us broaden our theory.
+Even when $\,\mu\equiv 0\,$ and $\,\gs\,$ is the full isometry group of $\,N$, however, our results go beyond those of \cite{kks}.

-When we reach Theorem \ref{thm:converse} (a converse to our Conservation Law) we encounter a situation where the Killing fields associated with $\,\gs\,$ remain everywhere tangent to an open subset $\,S\,$ of our hypersurface $\,\Sigma\subset N\,$.
-The following Lemma (and its Corollary) then lets us deduce $\gs$-invariance of $\,S\,$.
+In Theorem \ref{thm:converse} (a converse to our Conservation Law) we must consider the possibility that all Killing fields associated with $\,\gs\,$ lie tangent to an open subset $\,S\,$ of our hypersurface $\,\Sigma\subset N$.
+The following Lemma (and its Corollary) then lets us deduce $\gs$-invariance of $\,S$.